socialstack-core/socialstack-tools/README.md

 # SocialStack Tools

-This is a command line interface for creating, managing and compiling the UI's of SocialStack projects.
+This is a command line interface for creating, managing and compiling SocialStack projects.
+For more help and guidance, check the wiki at https://wiki.socialstack.dev/

 # Installation